kjellhar/pres/ntnu-24/md/02-hardware-hacking.md

 # Hardware hacking

----
+--
->Any activity that manipulates electronic devices in unintended ways with the purpose of gaining access to data or changing its behaviour.
+>Any activity that manipulates electronic devices in unintended ways with the purpose of gaining access to data or changing its behaviour. <!-- .element: style="text-align: left;"> -->

 ---
 ## Just a brief overview
 So that we all are on the same page....

----
+--
 ## What is HW hacking?
 - There is a large number of techniques, methods and activities that will fit under this definition.
 	- Some are quite common and accessible